MichaelCurrin/auto-tag/docs/about.md

 ## 🤔 Tagging and NPM

-If you're already using Node.js + NPm and you have a `package.json` file in your project, you could make use of the builtin [npm version][] command instead of AutoTag.
+If you're already using Node.js + NPM and you have a `package.json` file in your project, you could make use of the builtin [npm version][] command instead of AutoTag.

 For example: